simonwhatley/govuk-prototype-kit-macros/components/tag/README.md

 ## Introduction

-Use the tag component to display a phase tag, e.g. "Alpha".
+Use the tag component to display a phase tag, for example "Alpha".

 ## Guidance